 Apple fought to have its Siri Remote be the primary, if not only, controller for the Apple TV.
 Gaming on the device never quite recovered from Apple's insistence that all games be playable with the Siri Remote.

-While Apple has since reversed this rule and added Apple Arcade, complex games like Grand Theft Auto and Final Fantasy have never made it to the platform despite being on Android TV devices.
+While Apple has since reversed this rule, supporting various gamepads including Sony PlayStation and Microsoft Xbox gamepads.
+Adding Apple Arcade also attempted to make up for lost gaming ground.
+However, mobile ports from popular franchises like Grand Theft Auto and Final Fantasy have never made it to the platform, despite their availability on Android TV devices.

-Apple has yet to make any changes to tvOS to truly make it the future of entertainment as they envision it, but they have not abandoned the platform either.
-New changes in hardware and a new focus on Apple Arcade may make developers and customers alike return to the TV ecosystem.
+Apple has yet to make any tvOS changes that turn it into the future of entertainment as the company had envisioned it.
+However, Apple has not abandoned the platform either.
+New changes in hardware, support for Microsoft and Sony gamepads, and the addition of Apple Arcade could help developers and customers alike return to the TV ecosystem.